 The long-term objectives of this project are to understand the mechanisms and functions of DNA damage checkpoints in embryonic development and the chemotherapy response.
 Cells execute a protective response to chemotherapies which cause DNA damage or inhibit DNA replication.
 This involves a complex signaling network driven by the ATR (Ataxia-Telangiectasia and Rad3-related) kinase and its upstream regulator TopBP1 (DNA Topoisomerase II-Binding Protein 1).
 Besides serving this protective function, ATR and TopBP1 also maintain genomic integrity during unperturbed DNA replication and embryonic development, and inherited mutations that disrupt the ATR signaling pathway cause human developmental disorders.
 Thus, pharmacologic inhibition of DNA damage checkpoints to sensitize cancer cells to chemotherapy is likely to cause side effects.
 TopBP1 has eight BRCT (BRCA1 C-terminal) protein interaction domains and is multifunctional, also acting in DNA replication, DNA repair, and transcription.
 TopBP1 likely participates in such diverse aspects of DNA metabolism by acting as a central component of multiple functionally distinct subcomplexes, but these various subcomplexes remain to be defined.

-The current proposal consists of three aims:
+The current proposal consists of three Specific Aims:

 Knowledge from these studies will lead to a better understanding of DNA damage responses to chemotherapy as well as illuminate the molecular underpinnings of human developmental disorders caused by defects in ATR signaling.
 Understanding differences between how checkpoint proteins function in normal cell proliferation versus in the chemotherapy response will facilitate the development of treatment strategies that inhibit checkpoint signaling in tumors, while leaving normal cells unperturbed.